chelsea6502/BeebEater/README.md

 No extra modifications are required.
 All you need to do is load `BeebEater.rom` into EEPROM, and connect to serial!

 > [!WARNING]
 > Consider BeebEater still in ALPHA until version v1.0 is released.
-Let me know of any issues you find by submitting a new issue issue in the "Issues" tab on this GitHub repo.
+Let me know of any issues you find by submitting a new issue in the "Issues" tab on this GitHub repo.
 Thanks!

 # Features